christopher-kwok/integrating-dbr-into-shopify-store/README.md

 </template>
 ```

 That's it!
 Now, you have a Shopify store with barcode scanning functions enabled.
-Click "Preview store" at the top right of the page to try it!
+Click "**Preview store**" at the top right of the page to try it!

 Enjoy!